deepanshululla/SqlLiteClone/README.md

 ### What it does?

-1) This is a append only database, which means deletes are not supported.
+1) This is a append only database, which means deletes and updates are not supported yet.

 2) This only supports one table for now, whose schema looks like
  * int id